 A. We make sure that every child has at least one adult with whom they can talk and share any worries or anxieties.
-For example, your child will spend 20 minutes every morning registering with their form tutor.
+For example, your child will spend 20 minutes every morning registering with their Form Tutor.
 While tutors are responsible for monitoring punctuality, attendance and progress of their tutees, their primary concern is for the happiness and achievement of your child.
 They will always be willing to set some time aside to listen to your child's concerns or answer their questions.
-If your child has been allocated a key worker from the SEN department they will have regular contact with them.